 The Jews landed and settled in India in different waves.
-The Malabar Jews came in approximately in the 11th century BCE, the Baghdadi Jews during the 18th Century CE and the Bene Israelis who came in approximately between 7-8th century BCE.
-While this was in the west coast, recent discoveries indicate that early Jews were also present in the east - in Hyderabad and as far in as Mizoram.
+The Malabar Jews came in approximately in the 11th century BCE, the Baghdadi Jews during the 18th century CE and the Bene Israelis came in approximately between 7-8th century BCE.
+While this was on the west coast, recent discoveries indicate that early Jews were also present in the east - in Hyderabad and as far in as Mizoram.

 The community has its own take on where they come from.
 Passed down through oral traditions, is a mix of interesting theories about their origin and early life in India.
 The community claims that their ancestors reached Indian shores some 2,000 years ago.
 Haeem Samuel Kehimkar, one of the notable Bene-Israeli Jews, historians and author of the book ‘The History of the Bene Israel’ who wrote extensively on the community, mentions varied theories from different sources about the origin of the Bene Israel.
 He narrates that the Jews came to India some two thousand years ago from Palestine through Egypt via the Red Sea.

 According to legend, the ship that they were travelling on, crashed on the western coast of India, on the Konkan strip around 2,000 years ago.
 This ship came from Northern Palestine in order to avoid persecution.
 The ship on which they came, was found wrecked near the Khanderi Islands just off the western coast.
 Only seven men and seven women survived the shipwreck.
 They took refuge on the shores of Navgaon, a small village on the coast around 100 km from Mumbai.
 Many of the bodies of those drowned were washed to the shores of this village where the seven surviving pairs took refuge.